junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 Our security considerations for PINE are the same as those for Prio3 described in {{Section 9 of !VDAF}}.

-> XXX Given that we can tune the parameters such that the ZK error is
-> negligible, I don't think this needs to be mentioned here.
->
-> Is there anything else worth mentioning?

 # IANA Considerations

 > TODO Ask IANA to allocate an algorithm ID from the VDAF algorithm ID registry.